tilau2328/FullstackJSTemplate/README.md

 # FullstackJSTemplate
-Template for a fullstack modular javascript project
+Template for a fullstack modular javascript project with nodeJS, hapiJS, mongoose and angular.